Skip to main content

 Year 1: Connection and Foundation

-With a focus on building a strong foundation in leadership and self-development, scholars will explore topics such as confidence and setting personal goals.
+With a focus on building a strong foundation in leadership and self-development, scholars will explore topics such as confidence and setting personal goals while beginning to build a strong sense of community within the cohort.
 A key component is the introduction to the United Nations Sustainable Development Goals (SDGs), which serve as a framework for understanding how business can drive social and environmental impact.

 Year 2: Skill Enhancement and Global Awareness

-Year two focuses on applying the foundational knowledge in a global context.
-Scholars prepare for study abroad and deepen their understanding of cultural competence, global leadership, and international business systems.
-They engage with international leaders and learn how to navigate different regulatory, social, and cultural environments while maintaining their leadership values.
+Year two focuses on applying foundational knowledge in a global context.
+Scholars prepare for study abroad while deepening their understanding of cultural competence, global leadership, and international business systems.
+Through virtual simulations, they will gain an early taste of what their internship abroad experience may look like and practice navigating real-world business scenarios across cultures.
+Scholars will also engage with international leaders and explore how to operate within different regulatory, social, and cultural environments while staying grounded in their leadership values.

 Year 3: Global Participation and Leadership